 - Business and Finance Journalism at City University in London, UK

-- Comparative and Transcultural Approaches at the University of Hamburg, Germany
+- Journalism and Media Across Cultures at the University of Hamburg, Germany

 - War and Conflict at the University of Swansea, Wales

 Graduates of the MA in Journalism, Media and Globalisation have found jobs in international journalism, as editors or reporters at news institutions around the world, and in communication at international companies and organisations.
-After studying with an international group of young journalists and communications professionals, students can expect to leave the programme with useful contacts and friends around the world.
+After studying with an international group of young journalists and communications professionals, students can expect to leave the programme with an extensive network of professional contacts and friends around the world.

 Graduates are eligible to apply for PhD programmes at Aarhus University and elsewhere.